Chapter 1.12

 1.12.030 Responsibility to enforce.

 B. Upon presentation of proper credentials, a Director may, with the consent of the owner or occupier of a building or premises, unless enforcement procedures are related to publicly accessible portions of a business, or pursuant to a lawfully issued inspection warrant, enter at reasonable times any building or premises subject to the consent or warrant, in order to perform the responsibilities imposed by this chapter.
 (Ord.
+2237 § 1 (Exh.
+1), 2024; Ord.
 1899 § 3, 2015; Ord.
 1841 § 1, 2014; Ord.
 1817 § 5, 2013)

 1.12.040 Investigation and notice of violation.

 A. Investigation.
-In accordance with FMC 1.12.030(B), a Director is authorized to investigate any structure, use, or practice which he/she reasonably believes is in violation of the standards and requirements of the applicable provisions of the Ferndale Municipal Code.
+In accordance with FMC 1.12.030(B), a Director is authorized to investigate any structure, use, or practice which they reasonably believe is in violation of the standards and requirements of the applicable provisions of the Ferndale Municipal Code.

 B. Notice of Violation.
-If, after investigation, a Director determines that the standards or requirements of those sections of the Ferndale Municipal Code, as described in FMC 1.12.020, or the provisions of this chapter have been violated, a Director may serve a notice of violation upon the owner, tenant or other person responsible for the condition.
-Any person who, through an act of commission or omission, aids or abets in the violation shall be considered to have committed a violation for the purpose of the notice of violation.
-A Director may determine that a violation exists based on reliable information, including but not limited to a site visit authorized by the property owner, access to publicly accessible portions of a business, view from the public right-of-way or publicly owned property, aerial photographs, view from neighboring properties with the consent of the neighboring property owner, publicly available information on the Internet, citizen complaints, and public records.
+If, after investigation, a Director determines that the standards or requirements of those sections of the Ferndale Municipal Code, as described in FMC 1.12.020, or the provisions of this chapter have been violated, a Director may serve a notice of violation upon a responsible party as defined in FMC 1.12.140(G).
+A Director may determine that a violation exists based on reliable information, including but not limited to a site visit authorized by the property owner, access to publicly accessible portions of a business, view from the public right-of-way or publicly owned property, aerial photographs, view from neighboring properties with the consent of the neighboring property owner, publicly available information on the internet, citizen complaints, police reports, documentation from any City department or other public agency, and any other public records.
 The notice of violation shall contain the following information:

-1. The name and address of the person to whom it is directed;
+1. The name and address of the person or entity to whom it is directed;

 2. The location and specific description of the violation;